-…

 You’re worried about ending up like that thing, lurking in the dirt under the streets of Alexandria?
 Don’t be.
 Just do what you need to, and you’ll be fine.
 Understood?

 ARCHIVIST

 I suppose so.

 ELIAS

 Good.
 Well, I have work to be getting on with.
 I’ll send you a Return to Work form, but don’t worry about the doctor’s note.
 Now, if there’s nothing else?